endgameinc/storm-metrics-statsd/README.md

 ### Configure each topology separately

-Add this as a dependency to you `pom.xml`
+Add this as a dependency to your `pom.xml`

     <dependency>
       <groupId>com.endgame</groupId>